cool-RR/PySnooper/README.md

 # Features #

-If stderr is not easily accessible for you, you can redirect the output to a file easily:
+If stderr is not easily accessible for you, you can redirect the output to a file:

     @pysnooper.snoop('/my/log/file.log')